 # RES

-The White Stork (Ciconia ciconia) is one of the most well-known European birds, distinguished by its recognizable appearance and important role in ecosystems.
-Unfortunately, during the 20th century, this species faced a significant population decline, especially in the western part of its range, leading to local extinctions in several European countries.
-In response to this situation, extensive reintroduction programs were initiated to restore populations in key habitats.
+The White Stork (Ciconia ciconia) is one of the most well-known European birds, known for its distinctive appearance and vital role in ecosystems.
+Unfortunately, throughout the 20th century, the species experienced a dramatic population decline, particularly in the western part of its range, resulting in local extinctions across several European countries.
+In response, extensive reintroduction programs were launched to restore populations in key habitats.

-Zagreb Zoo actively engages in the protection of the White Stork, contributing to the preservation of biodiversity through research, rehabilitation, and education.
-Through various projects, the zoo not only helps strengthen the population of this species but also gains new insights into its genetic structure and ecological needs.
+Zagreb Zoo plays an active role in the protection of the White Stork, contributing to the preservation of biodiversity through research, rehabilitation, and education.
+Through various projects, the zoo not only helps strengthen the species’ population but also gains new insights into its genetic structure and ecological needs.
 These efforts contribute to raising awareness about the importance of nature conservation and the development of sustainable strategies for the protection of the White Stork in Croatia.

 Project Name: Genetic Research of White Stork (Ciconia ciconia) Population: Impact of Migration and Reintroduction Programs